 So, who qualifies for tax breaks like the domestic production activities deduction, and how much can they save?
 Let's take a look at the answers to those questions—and others.

-A good domestic production activities deduction definition is that it incentivizes businesses to keep their manufacturing processes in the United States.
+What is It? - A good domestic production activities deduction definition is that it incentivizes businesses to keep their manufacturing processes in the United States.
 By resisting the temptation to go overseas with this work, companies both large and small can enjoy a tax benefit.